-This letter concerns the problems we addressed in the correspondence we sent to you in March (this year (we've included a copy for your convenience ... addendum #1).
-We understand that your grc has undertaken the formidable task of revamping the Planning Dept. In the last 5 years, in our unsuccessful attempts to stop unbearable noise pollution, we have seen the good, the bad and the ug of the Planning Dept. We have been down a very rocky and bizarre road and have ended up in the Twilight Zone.
-We are sending you this information for several reasons: (1) we hope you can use th information to amend Planning and Code Compliance procedures so that other citizens are not force down the same frustrating and stressful road that we have had to travel; (2) we hope your group cc encourage "the powers that be" in the Planning Department to uphold and enforce the county ordinances and procedures currently in effect; (3) we hope you can create an environment in the Planning and Code Compliances most (if not all) of the politics and one that encourages objectivity, common sense and rule of law.
+This letter concerns the problems we addressed in the correspondence we sent to you in March o this year (we've included o copy for your convenience ... addendum #1).
+We understand that your grown has undertaken the formidable task of revamping the Planning Dept. In the last 5 years, in our unsuccessful attempts to stop unbearable noise pollution, we have seen the good, the bad and the ugl of the Planning Dept. We have been down a very rocky and bizarre road and have ended up in the Twilight Zone.
+We are sending you this information for several reasons: (1) we hope you can use this information to amend Planning and Code Compliance procedures so that other citizens are not forced down the same frustrating and stressful road that we have had to travel; (2) we hope your group can encourage "the powers that be" in the Planning Department to uphold and enforce the county ordinances and procedures currently in effect; (3) we hope you can create an environment in the Planning and Code Compliance system that eliminates most (if not all) of the politics and one that encourages objectivity, common sense and rule of law.

-So as to not burden you with too many details, we've listed just the salient facts of our situatic Upon request, we can supply supporting documentation for every statement included in this letter.
+So as to not burden you with too many details, we've listed just the salient facts of our situation Upon request, we can supply supporting documentation for every statement included inthis letter.

 - Our homes, for the past 10 years, have been subjected to massive and intolerable noise pollution emanating from Hallcrest Vineyard.
-The specifics of the kind, amplitude and duration of the noise, have been exhaustively recorded in letters to the Planning Dept. - Hallcrest Vineyard is a very large and noisy commercial enterprise, operating a business in an established neighborhood using a very restrictive (albeit ignored) agricultural permit (Ag 10 Acre] on a property where not one grapevine is growing. - Because Hallcrest Vineyard is operating well outside the very restrictive permit, the neighborhood adjacent to the winery has been and continues to be inundated with constant, peace shattering. stressful and mentally tormenting noise.
-The permit states: - (1 "... operation will be confined to the processing of grapes grown on the property".
-There are no grapes on the property ... they truck in all of their grapes using large semis ... since the owner chooses to ignore the conditions of the permit, there has beer and continues to be, virtually no limit as to the amount of grapes that are or can be processed on his property.... no limit as to the hours of operation ... no limit as to the length, hours or noise levels during the intolerable "crush" ... no limit to the numbers o size of trucks and other vehicles in and out of the winery ... no limit to the wine tastin no limit as to - (2) "It is expected to (be) only a part-time endeavor due to the size of the vineyard It is very much a full-time business. - (3) "Visitors to the property are generally expected to be controlled through invitational tastings."
-Public wine tasting goes on 7 days a week, 6 hours a day.
+The specifics of the kind, amplitude and duration of the noise, have been exhaustively recorded in letters to the Planning Dept. - Hallcrest Vineyard is a very large and noisy commercial enterprise. operating a business in an established neighborhood using a verv restrictive (albeit ignored) agriculturalpermit (Ag 10Acre) on a property where not one grapevine is growing. - Because Hallcrest Vineyord is operating well outside the very restrictive permit, the neighborhood adjacent to the winery has been and continues to be inundated with constant, peace shattering, stressful and mentally tormenting noise.
+The permit states: - (1) "... operation will be confined to the processing of grapes grown on the property".
+There are no grapes on the property ... they truck in all of their grapes using large semis ... since the owner chooses to ignore the conditions of the permit, there has been and continues to be, virtually no limit as to the amount of grapes that are or can be processed on his property... no limit os to the hours of operation ... no limit as to the length, hours or noise levels during the intolerable "crush" ... no limit to the numbers or size of trucks and other vehicles in and out of the winery ... no limit to the wine tasting no limit os to - (2) "It is expected to (be) only a part-time endeavor due to the size of the vineyard.

+It is very much a full-time business. - (3) "Visitors to the property are generally expected to be controlled through invitational tastings."
+Public wine tasting goes on 7 days a week, 6 hours o day.